Grant Gunnell: Memphis

-After transferring to Memphis for the 2021 season, Gunnell saw no playing time after receiving surgery on his right leg.
+After transferring to the University of Memphis for the 2021 season, Gunnell saw no playing time after receiving surgery on his right leg.
 Following the season, Gunnell reportedly played "incredibly well" in the spring scrimmage, but ultimately transferred to North Texas.

 North Texas

-Gunnell transferred to North Texas to begin play for the North Texas Mean Green in 2022.
+Gunnell transferred to North Texas University to begin play for the North Texas Mean Green in 2022.
+The backup to Austin Aune, Gunnell only saw playing time in two games, throwing a touchdown and an interception on 75 passing yards against Texas Southern.

+Sam Houston

+Gunnell transferred to Sam Houston State University to play for the Sam Houston Bearkats.